 When we are always looking to do our jobs with excellence and purpose, we are positioning ourselves to be promoted, and ultimately to retire from our companies, leaving them better than when we found them.
 A Christian’s approach to retirement should never be to leave a company ill-prepared.

 We should do whatever is within means to prepare our successors to take our place (even if that succession wont’ take place for years to come).
 For example, what processes or procedures could you implement today in your job duties that may make the company more efficient or possibly make someone else’s job a little easier?
 Those small things are the things that leave an impression.
 And the impression we leave should always be about a good God that has transformed us from the inside out.

-Many retirees struggle with finding their purpose, after retirement.
-For many, their identity has been tied to a position and their performance has dictated their perceived worth.
-Be encouraged today that if you are still taking breath on this earth, God has plans for life that He wants you to accomplish.
+Many retirees struggle with finding their purpose after retirement.
+For many, their identity has been tied to a position, and their performance has dictated their perceived worth.
+Be encouraged today that if you are still taking a breath on this earth, God has plans for life that He wants you to accomplish.